 The allocation of the Offer Shares between the Trading Participants and Retail Offer and the Institutional Offer is subject to further adjustment as may be agreed between Bank and the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
 In the event of an under application in the Institutional Offer and a corresponding over-application in the Trading Participants and Retail Offer, Offer Shares in the Institutional Offer may be reallocated to the Trading Participants and Retail Offer.
-If there is an under-application in the Trading Participants and Retail Offer may be reallocated to the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer may be reallocated to the Institutional Offer.
+If there is an under-application in the Trading Participants and Retail Offer may be reallocated to the Trading Participants and Retail Offer may be reallocated to the Trading Participants and Retail Offer may be reallocated to the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer may be reallocated to the Institutional Offer.
 The reallocation shall not apply in the event of over-application or under-application in both the Trading Participants and Retail Offer, on the one hand, and the Institutional Offer, on the other hand.